 However, there are many businesses that make millions of dollars making gift baskets.
 They’ve developed a formula for buying the right items at the right time for the right clients.
 The same opportunity is open to you if you’re patient and desire to make gift baskets your passion.

 It’s okay if only two or three of these top 10 reasons to start a gift basket business are in line with what you want to achieve.
 Use these tips as a guide, and let this website be your mentor to succeed on your own terms.

-If you’re a manufacturer or retailer in a commercial or brick-and-mortar space, there’s good news.
-You can have a system created by us that puts the keys of gift basket success into your hands.
+If you’re a manufacturer, retailer, homebased designer, or gift basket drop shipper, there’s good news.
+You can have a system created by us that puts the keys of gift basket success in your hands.
 Schedule an appointment to speak with Shirley George Frazier about your goals and proposed timetable.
 She will outline your opportunities and explain how to streamline the learning curve so you’re up and running quickly.

 Copyright Shirley George Frazier.
 All rights reserved.